-Advantio complies with GDPR in all data processing activities.
+Advantio Ltd with registered office at Block 4 - Harcourt Centre, Dublin (Ireland), in its capacity of data controller regarding the processing of personal data, complies with European Regulation no. 2016/679 (“GDPR”) in all personal data processing activities.
 We value your privacy and we do not gather any personal information that you don’t consent to sharing with us.
 We only collect information required for us to deliver you the best service and excellent support our customers have come to expect.

 We never publish, share or sell your information without your explicit consent.
 Any personal data that is shared with Advantio will be treated with the highest standard of security and confidentiality.